Does this test have other names?

 What other tests might I have along with this test?

-Electrocardiogram, or ECG/EKG, which tests your heart's electrical impulses to see if it is beating normally
+Electrocardiogram, or ECG, which tests your heart's electrical impulses to see if it is beating normally

-Stress test, in which you may have to exercise while being monitored by EKG
+Stress test, in which you may have to exercise while being monitored by ECG

 Echocardiogram, which uses sound waves to make pictures of your heart

-Your doctor may also order tests for high blood pressure or blood sugar, or glucose.
+Your provider may also order tests for high blood pressure or blood sugar, or glucose.

 What do my test results mean?